yschen25/Revolut_Interview_Task/README.md

 ## Can be improved

-The account balance should be keep flexible.
+Considered about the users will choose another currency, the account balances should be keep flexibility, when user choose the sepcific currency it should update to the corresponding balance,

 <br/>